 Brushing your dog’s teeth will decrease plaque buildup.
 Training your dog for brushing starts by teaching your dog that toothpaste is a treat.
 (Remember to use canine toothpaste.
 Dogs do not like mint.)
 Next, let your dog have the toothpaste treat on a toothbrush.
 Finally, brush one tooth a day for several days, and then add other teeth to the regimen after the brushing sensation is accepted.
 It might take weeks, or even months, for your dog to allow a full brushing.

-Once tartar builds up around the teeth and periodontal disease is evident, tooth extractions may be likely.
+Once tartar builds around teeth and periodontal disease becomes evident, tooth extractions may be necessary.
 Thick tartar can mask the severity of the periodontal disease, and even some pristine teeth might have pockets in the gum, with tooth root decay below.
 Cleanings, along with dental x-rays, are the best way to diagnose, treat and prevent periodontal disease.

 When Your Dog Needs More Help

 A good oral exam is part of your dog’s annual physical.
 However, your dog might need a special dental exam if he shows signs such as pain when eating, excessive drooling, a chattering jaw (i.e., when the jaw moves up and down in short bursts as if the dog is cold or trembling), swelling on the face or under the eye, bloody saliva, tooth loss, odiferous breath, gray tartar encrusting a tooth or decreased activity or appetite.
-Thankfully, oral hygiene in our canine companions is not as complicated as our own, but it cannot be completely ignored.
 Keeping a close eye on your dog’s oral health will help her live a longer, happier life.